savantcare/healthbrain-deprecated/README.md

 Within 2 weeks /p2 will get released once the architecture is finalized

+## What is the ideal component on which other components are based?
+Recommendation.

 ## How to run the app locally
 There are two parts in current architecture
 1. vue-client